 Concussion Recovery

+All concussions should be assessed by a medical professional regardless of symptom severity.
 Williams Integracare offers concussion education, consultation, baseline testing, and rehabilitation.

 Why See a Licensed and Certified Physical Therapist or Physical Therapy Assistant for a Concussion?

-Licensed and Specialized Physical Therapists and Physical Therapists Assistants at Williams Integracare can address many of the systems affected by concussion: vestibular dysfunctions (balance and dizziness), basic oculomotor dysfunction, musculoskeletal injuries associated with concussion (ie. whiplash injuries), and cardiovascular.
+Licensed and Specialized Physical Therapists and Physical Therapist Assistants at Williams Integracare can address many of the systems affected by concussion: vestibular dysfunctions (balance and dizziness), basic oculomotor dysfunction, musculoskeletal injuries associated with concussion (ie. whiplash injuries), and cardiovascular.

 Reference the common concussion symptoms displayed in the infographic.
 Many of these symptoms can be addressed by a specially trained Physical Therapist and Physical Therapist Assistant.
 Staff at Integracare have undergone training with the American Institute of Balance to specialize in concussion, vestibular, dizziness, and vertigo.